rduplain/memo/startups-for-people-with-problems.md

 There are many essays on startups.
 This one is mine.
 I am speaking from a founder perspective.

+As you become serious about raising capital, get a lawyer to provide counsel to your company, one who understands capital investment, how to manage a board of directors, and one who can advise on how to manage the cap table.

 ## About Me